 Their extensive contact with the mainland Helladic and Mediterranean cultures (Minoan, Cycladic, and Levantine) enriched their existence and allowed for the development of a unique cultural identity that’s evident in their legends, art, and architecture.
 Archaeological and tablet evidence indicates that the Mycenaeans dominated the area around the Aegean sea and assimilated the diverse amalgam of local people of the eastern Mediterranean into a homogeneous culture.

-The vast majority of the funerary artifacts unearthed (beginning with Heinrich Schliemann’s excavations on the site) are made of precious metals, such as gold, silver, and bronze, as well as precious stones and crystals like lapis lazuli which originated in central Asia.
+The vast majority of the funerary artifacts unearthed (beginning with Heinrich Schliemann’s excavations in Mycenae) are made of precious metals, such as gold, silver, and bronze, as well as precious stones and crystals like lapis lazuli which originated in central Asia.
 They traded mainly oil and ceramic vessels and imported “Anatolian or Caucasian tin and Syrian ivory” (Vermeule, 255).
 They also manufactured and traded weapons and tools with the raw materials they imported, and there are indications that they were involved in mercenary wars and even piracy.

 The Mycenaeans used a syllabic script (Linear B) that is the earliest form of Greek, attesting to the continuity of the Greek civilization from the early Bronze Age era.
 The script was deciphered by Michael Ventris in the 1950’s.